-3.2 Pixel Clustering
+9.3.2 Pixel Clustering

-Our system typically uses five color clusters.
+Our system typically uses five clusters.
 These clusters are global structures which any of the processors can access.
 We have also experimented with up to 30 clusters; however, we have found that using only five provides a good balance between effectiveness and computational load.
 The first step of the algorithm is to randomly initialize each color cluster's mean red, green, and blue values to a number between 0 and 255.
-Next, the first image of the color video stream is mapped, using a two dimensional hierarchical mapping scheme, shown in Figure 4., onto the processor array.
+Next, the first image of the color video stream is mapped, using a two dimensional hierarchical mapping scheme (shown in Figure 9.4), onto the processor array.
 With each processor containing a small block of the image, the clustering algorithm can be started.
 The clustering algorithm is a two stage iterative process consisting of clustering and evaluation steps.
-In this algorithm, clustering is done with respect to a pixel's location in color space, not it in regard to whether the pixel represents road or non-road.